-Note: You must install Microsoft SQL Server Express SP1 before you can edit or view compliance templates.
+Note: You must install Microsoft SQL Server Express Edition SP1 before you can edit or view compliance templates.

+Command Definition

-Command Definition View View a template. Сору Copy the selected template.
+View View a template.

+Сору Copy the selected template.

 Delete Remove the selected template from the repository, unless the policy has "read only" status.

-Rename Change the template name; used for creating a custom template.
-Import Import a template from a standalone WebInspect unit.
-Export Export a template to a standalone WebInspect unit.
-Edit Permissions Specify permissions for the selected scan policy.
-You can also add or delete roles, and add or remove users.
-The enabled options depend on the permissions associated with the role to which you are assigned.
+Command Definition Rename Change the template name; used for creating a custom template.
+Import Import a template from a standalone HP scanner.
+Export Export a template to a standalone HP scanner.

 ^{}All sensors in the AMP system access common policies from the repository.
-The import and export of policies is useful only if you run WebInspect independent of the AMP system and want to incorporate the results of that scan into the AMP system.
+The import and export of policies is useful only if you run the HP scanner independent of the AMP system and want to incorporate the results of that scan into the AMP system.